deislabs/mystikos/doc/sign-package.md

 Setting | Description
 -|-
-Debug | Enable debugging within the SGX enclave, turn off for release builds StackMemSize | Stack size for kernel
+Debug | Enable debugging within the SGX enclave, turn off for release builds ProductID | The product ID of your application.
-NumUserThreads | Number of threads allowed within the enclave.
-If more threads are created than this number thread creation will fail
-ProductID | The product ID of your application.
 This is an integer value SecurityVersion | Security version of your application.
 This is an integer value.